 As it happened the taxi journey wasn't half as bad as I thought.
-Our driver was calm and collected and the drive was something of a distraction as the contractions came and went, as hard as ever, but this time I had an audience.
-I reacted to this by swearing my way through them, something that made us all laugh once it was over.
+Our driver was calm and collected and the drive was something of a distraction as the contractions came and went, as hard as ever, but this time I had a new audience.
+I reacted to this by swearing my way through them, something that made us all laugh once each one was over.

-A jolly hospital porter scooped me up into a wheelchair and speaking a mixture of Dutch and English he helped NewMan with our bags.
-I remember holding the empty car seat we had for our baby on my lap.
+A jolly Dutch hospital porter scooped me up into a wheelchair and speaking a mixture of Dutch and English, he helped us with our bags and the empty baby car seat we felt very clumsy carrying.
 As we walked down a long empty corridor, another wheelchair approached us.
 In it was a woman holding a baby wrapped up in a blanket, a man behind pushing them along.
 I remember closing my eyes to them as a contraction took hold.
 Still holding my baby didn't feel like the real goal of what I was going through.
 It felt like I had one hundred marathons to run before we got to where they were at.

-Once in the maternity ward, we met Inge again, and then I was immediately shown to a room.
-A middle-aged female nurse was chatting away with Inge and I managed to pick up on that Inge was explaining to the nurse that we wanted an epidural because it had already been a long labour.
-The hospital nurse said something to me as she helped me into a bed, but I didn't understand, instead I just looked into her face and I saw a genuine warmth and concern.
+Once in the maternity ward, we met Inge again, and then I was immediately shown to a spacious and surprisingly welcoming room.
+A middle-aged female nurse was chatting away with Inge and I managed to pick up that Inge was explaining to the nurse that we wanted an epidural because it had already been a long labour.
+The hospital nurse said something to me in Dutch as she helped me into a bed, but I didn't understand, instead I just looked into her face and I saw a genuine warmth and concern.
 She didn't think I was pathetic for opting for medication.
 She thought I was brave and strong.
 At least that's what I told myself she thought.

 But now I was in a safe place, and although I found it unbearably uncomfortable to have thick and tight elastic straps pressing down on my belly measuring my baby's heartbeat, I didn't find it so bad staying in one position on the bed.
 Indeed I was finally resting in between those contractions that were speeding up in frequency.
 During each one I held on to the fact that soon, soon they wouldn't be quite so all-consuming.
 Soon they would fade a little, maybe completely.

-At some point during my first hour there, a consultant came in and she checked me.
+At some point during my first hour there, an obstetrician consultant came in and she checked me.
 I'd already dilated another two centimetres and at 4cm was officially in active labour.
-In between breath-taking contractions, she spoke with me about my epidural.
+In between my breath- and everything-taking contractions, she spoke with me about my epidural.
 She said that she had tried to contact the on-duty anesthetist but he was busy with another patient.
 With a very creased forehead she told me that he wouldn't be able to give me an epidural before his shift ended.

-Without even hearing the words in my head before I spoke them, I asked her what other medication I could have and less than twenty minutes later I was hooked up to self-administer a form of morphine.
+Without even hearing the words in my head before I spoke them, I asked her what other pain-relief medication I could have and less than twenty minutes later I was hooked up to an IV and self-administering remifantinil, a form of morphine.

 While I was anxious about the effects the drug would have on my baby - I was told it could make him drowsy - his heartbeat had stayed so strong and regular for the hour I'd been monitored I felt confident he was strong enough.

 Pushing was my goal now.
-And I knew I needed something to get ready for pushing.
+And I knew I needed some relief and rest in order to get ready for pushing.

 At first I tentatively squeezed the little pump they'd given me to release each small dose of morphine.
-I was so nervous about my baby and about the drug making me feel sick.
-At first I felt no change in the pain, but I did feel as if I was more detached from it.
+I was so nervous about my baby, and about the drug making me feel sick.
+Initially I felt no change in the pain, but I did feel as if I was more detached from it.
 After about ten minutes of being on morphine my partner asked me if it was helping.

 It certainly helped me relax in the short periods between contractions.
 With Inge sitting at the table next to me doing paperwork, I told my partner to sit down on the couch at the other end of the room and rest as much as he could too.
 I told him I was going to try and sleep in between contractions, which we both laughed at quietly.
 He reluctantly agreed and occasionally I would open my eyes to see him on his computer, every now and again looking up at me.
 Thanks to the morphine I strangely became more mindful of what was happening.
 I was able to feel how different the contractions were and how much more pressure and pain I felt in the very lowest part of my back.
 It was building with each contraction and after about forty-five minutes I felt I was at a stage when the morphine was becoming redundant.